It’s not exactly a topic to bring up during Sunday brunch, but somebody has to do it – we’re talking about the history of plumbing!

 OK, we promise to be less gross from here on.

 Sir John Harington, the godson of Queen Elizabeth I, is credited with inventing the first flushable toilet.
 It was installed in one of the queen’s residences and worked quite well!
-But Queen Elizabeth was too scared to use it because it made deafening noises when it flushed!
+However, Queen Elizabeth was too scared to use it because it made deafening noises when it flushed!

 Past the 1600s and into the 1700s, the first-ever city water system was created in Boston.
 The city installed water lines, with many pipes made from hollowed-out tree logs!
 How inventive!
 But still not very modern.